Finite group actions and cyclic branched covers of knots in $\mathbf{S}^3$: Proof of Theorem

 In the same way, the rotation $\psi'_i$ acts equivariantly on the components $M '\setminus int(V)$ and on the set of isotopy classes of curves $\lambda_T \subset \partial V$.
 By construction, these components are solid tori, and either the axis of the rotation is contained in $V$ or there exists a unique torus $T \in \partial V$ such that the solid torus glued to $T$ to obtain $M'$ contains the axis.
 In the latter case, by \cite[Cor.
 2.2]{EL}, the rotation $\psi'_i$ preserves a meridian disc of this solid torus and its axis is a core of $W_T$.
 It follows that the images in the quotient $M'/\psi'_i$ of the the solid tori glued to $\partial V$ are again solid tori.
 Hence $M'/\psi'_i$ is obtained from $\S^3$ by replacing each components of $\S^3 \setminus V/\psi_i$ by a solid torus, in such way that boundaries of meridian discs of the solid tori are glued to the curves $\lambda_T/\psi'_i \subset \partial V/\psi'_i$.
 It follows that $M'/\psi'_i$ is again $\S^3$.

-So far we have constructed a closed orientable $3$-manifold $M'$ with a finite subgroup of orientation preserving diffeomorphisms $H_V$ that contains at least seven conjugacy classes of cyclic subgroups generated by hyperelliptic rotations of odd prime orders.
-Theorem~\ref{th:main3} implies that $M'$ must be $\S^3$, and thus by the orbifold theorem \cite{BLP} $H_V$ is conjugate to a finite subgroup of $SO(4)$.
+So far we have constructed a closed orientable $3$-manifold $M'$ with a finite subgroup of orientation preserving diffeomorphisms $H_V$ that contains at least seven conjugacy classes of hyperelliptic subgroups of odd prime orders.
+Theorem~\ref{th:main4} implies that $M'$ must be $\S^3$, and thus by the orbifold theorem \cite{BLP} $H_V$ is conjugate to a finite subgroup of $SO(4)$.
 In particular the subgroup $H_0 \subset H_V$ generated by the subset $\Psi_0$ of at least $4$ hyperelliptic rotations with pairwise distinct odd prime orders must be solvable.
-Therefore, by Proposition~\ref{prop:commuting 2} the induced rotations commute on $M'$ and, by restriction, the hyperelliptic rotations in $\Psi_0$ commute on $V$.
+Therefore, by Proposition~\ref{pro:solvable} the induced rotations commute on $M'$ and, by restriction, the hyperelliptic rotations in $\Psi_0$ commute on $V$.

 In the final step of the proof we extend the commutativity on $M_f$ to the whole manifold $M$.
 The proof of this step is analogous to the one given in \cite{BPZ}, since the proof there was not using the homology assumption.
 We give the argument for the sake of completeness.